R3K1NG/dedsploit/README.md

     dedsploit

 ### III.
 To-Do List

-[] Misc. module - may include embedded and IOT attack vectors
+* Misc. module - may include embedded and IOT attack vectors

+### IV.
+Issues?

+If you ever have any issues regarding the source code of this framework, as well as any errors you have encountered, please do not hesitate to open a new issue!